A mother shielding her son, a 26-year-old attending a music festival and 2 brothers are among the Americans killed in Israel | KRDO

 Cindy Flash, 67, was a dual citizen and a native of St. Paul, Minnesota.
 Her husband, Igal Flash, 66, was born in Israel, the son of Holocaust survivors.

-The couple are among the dozens killed in one of the grisliest scenes emerging from the Hamas attack on Israel, their daughter, Keren Flash, told CNN.
+The couple is among dozens killed in one of the grisliest scenes emerging from the Hamas attack on Israel, their daughter Keren Flash, 34, told CNN.

-Keren, 34, said she learned her parents were killed in the safe room of their home in Kfar Aza, a southern Israel kibbutz close to the Israeli-Gaza border – a home they moved back into just a week before their deaths.
+Cindy and Igal Flash were killed in the safe room of the home they’d moved back into only weeks earlier in Kfar Aza, a southern Israel kibbutz close to the Israeli-Gaza border, their daughter said.

-Three minutes later, Cindy Flash texted attackers had broken into the safe room.
+Three minutes later, Cindy texted attackers had broken into the safe room.

-She described her mother as “all heart and soul.”
-Her father, Igal, was the strong and silent type with a sweet soul, Keren said.
+Cindy was “all heart and soul,” Keren said.
+Igal was the strong and silent type with a sweet soul.

-Keren told CNN her mother had unwavering hope in humanity, even protesting Israeli military action in Gaza.
+Cindy had had unwavering hope in humanity, even protesting Israeli military action in Gaza, Keren said.

 “They were some of the best people that I have ever known,” Keren said.
 “They were good people.
 They cared about other people.
 They fought for other people’s rights and other people’s voices.”